ektrah/nsec/docs/api/nsec.cryptography.hashalgorithm.md

 data
 : The data to verify.
-    Verification fails if this is not the same data as used for computing the hash.
+    Verification fails if the integrity of the data was compromised.

 hash
 : The hash for the data.